elerac/polanalyser/README.md

 - [**Demosaicing for polarimetric image sensor**](#polarization-demosaicing)
   - Both Monochrome/Color Polarization image sensors (*e.g.*, IMX250MZR / MYR) are supported.
 - [**Analysis of Stokes vector**](#analysis-of-stokes-vector)
-  - Calculate Stokes vector from images captured with a polarization camera or custom setup.
+  - Obtain Stokes vector from images captured with a polarization camera or custom setup.
   - Convert Stokes vector to meaningful parameters, such as DoLP, AoLP.
 - [**Analysis of Mueller matrix**](#analysis-of-mueller-matrix)
   - Provide basic Mueller matrix elements, such as polarizer, retarder, and rotator.
-  - Calculate Mueller matrix from images captured under a variety of polarimetric conditions by using a least-squares method.
+  - Obtain Mueller matrix from images captured under a variety of polarimetric conditions by using a least-squares method.
 - [**Visualizing polarimetric images**](#visualizing-polarimetric-images)
   - Apply colormap to polarization images, such as DoLP, AoLP, ToP, and CoP.
   - Visualize the Mueller matrix image in grid form.